for solo piano

 PROGRAM NOTE

-This piece explores some of my favorite (revealed) winter forms: the dark, splintering branches of trees; the swooping arcs of a lone bird in flight; the soft falling traceries of snow; and the cold, clear light of the winter moon or stars, illuminating the folds of barren landscapes.
+This piece explores some of my favorite (revealed) winter forms: dark, splintering branches of trees; swooping arcs of a lone bird in flight; soft falling traceries of snow; and the cold, clear light of the winter moon and stars, illuminating the undulating folds the land.